KyleKing/copier-template-tester/docs/README.md

 # copier-template-tester

-Parametrize copier templates to test for syntax errors and check the expected output.
+Parametrize copier templates to test for syntax errors, check the expected output, and to check against copier versions.

 Note that `ctt` only tests the `copier copy` operation and doesn't check the `update` behavior and any version-specific logic that your template may contain because of how quickly those tests become complex.